-Gimli Ridge is a 5.9 mile moderately trafficked out and back trail located near Slocan, BC that features a lake and is rated as difficult.
+Gimli Ridge is a 5.9 mile moderately trafficked out and back trail located near Slocan, British Columbia, Canada that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from April until September.
 Dogs are also able to use this trail.